 You can even get custom-designed straps.
 If you feel inclined to get a picture of your face plastered across your body as you perform live, the possibility exists.

 A pick, or plectrum, is a fairly small, flat piece of material that is used to generate sound from a stringed instrument, traditionally guitar.
 They often vary in shape, size and rigidity, which determines the eventual tone and playability of the pick.
-Most are made from plastic.
+Most are made from plastic (celluloid or nylon usually).

 Sonic quality and playstyle aside, sometimes your strumming fingers will just get tired after a vigorous practice session.
 If you don’t own a pick, who then will come to your rescue?

-A capo is a vital member of your happily family of guitar accessories, even for beginners that aren’t composing their own tracks.
+A capo is a vital member of your happy family of guitar accessories, even for beginners that aren’t composing their own tracks.

 Why?
 Well, early in your career as a guitarist, it’s likely that barre chords will become your mortal enemy.
 You will think about them day and night.
 You’ll probably start dreaming about them.
 The pleasure you’d get from squeezing the life out of them…